elhamjahani/my-pro/README_Task1.md

 ### Solution 1
 in this solution I want to write one line of commands (you can find it in Task1/solution1.sh)

+#### Build instructions and Description
 I use two command:

 1. seq  -> which print a sequence of numbers in my range

 2. shuf -> generate random permutations

-So I create a range of 1 to 10 and print in random order by shuf command.
+So I create a range of 1 to 10 by seq command and print in random order by shuf command.

+#### Usage
 For running script, you can download script and run script:
 ```
 cd PATH_OF_FILE